GunSik2/OpenStack/OpenStack-Icehouse-Neturon-2Node.rst

 Install the compute Service (Nova)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Compute service components
+* Compute service components:

-      * API
+  * API:
      - nova-api service.
 Accepts and responds to end user compute API calls.
      - nova-api-metadata service.
 Accepts metadata requests from instances.
-      * Compute core
+  * Compute core:
      - nova-compute process.
 A worker daemon that creates and terminates virtual machine instances through hypervisor APIs.
      - nova-scheduler process.
 Conceptually the simplest piece of code in Compute.
      - nova-conductor module.
 Mediates interactions between nova-compute and the database.
-      * Networking for VMs
+  * Networking for VMs:
      - nova-network worker daemon.
 Similar to nova-compute, it accepts networking tasks from the queue and performs tasks to manipulate the network, such as setting up bridging interfaces or changing iptables rules.
      - nova-dhcpbridge script.
 Tracks IP address leases and records them in the database by using the dnsmasq dhcp-script facility.
   * Console interface
      - nova-consoleauth daemon.
 Authorizes tokens for users that console proxies provide.
      - nova-novncproxy daemon.
 Provides a proxy for accessing running instances through a VNC connection.
      - nova-xvpnvncproxy daemon.
 A proxy for accessing running instances through a VNC connection.
      - nova-cert daemon.
 Manages x509 certificates.
   * Image management
      - nova-objectstore daemon.
 Provides an S3 interface for registering images with the Image Service.
      - euca2ools client.
 A set of command-line interpreter commands for managing cloud resources.
   * Command-line clients and other interfaces
      - nova client.
 Enables users to submit commands as a tenant administrator or end user.
      - nova-manage client.
 Enables cloud administrators to submit commands.
   * Other components
      - The queue.
 A central hub for passing messages between daemons.
 Usually implemented with RabbitMQ
      - SQL database.
 Stores most build-time and runtime states for a cloud infrastructure.

 * Install nova packages for the controller node::